Mont Blanc Summit Course

 DAY 1: WELCOME TO EPIC CHAMONIX

-The first day of our itinerary is the arrival day.
-If you’re arriving at Geneva airport, our transfer partners will meet you and take you to our hotel in the Chamonix valley.
-Our airport transfer is included between 6:30 am and 7:30 pm, please inform LHO Base Camp of your arrival and departure times.
+The first day of our itinerary is arrival day.
+If you’re arriving at Geneva airport, our transfer partners will meet you and take you to our hotel in the Chamonix Valley.
+Airport transfers are included between 6:30 am and 7:30 pm.
+Please inform LHO Base Camp of your arrival and departure times.
 If you’re meeting us directly at the hotel, your LHO Team Leader will be waiting for you there.
-Check-in at our accommodation usually begins at 3 pm.
-If you arrive early, you can store your bags at the hotel and explore the area.
-Your LHO Team Leader will send you a list of things to do in Chamonix closer to the time.
-For those of us requiring rental gear, we highly recommend arriving early because the gear stores close at 7 pm, and we generally try to get an early start the following day before shops open.
+Hotel check in usually begins at 3 pm, but early arrivals can store their bags and explore.
+Your Team Leader will send a list of things to do in Chamonix closer to the time.
+If you need to rent gear, we recommend arriving early, as shops close at 7 pm and we aim for an early start the next day.
 A team dinner and briefing will take place at 7:30 pm, hosted by your Team Leader and lead mountain guide.
-This will be your first opportunity to meet everyone we’ll be spending the week with, ask questions, and learn about our exciting week ahead.
-Gear checks will be coordinated by your LHO Team Leader throughout the day based on your arrival times to make sure you have everything you need for our week ahead.
+Gear checks will be coordinated throughout the day.

 DAY 2: ONTO THE VALLEE BLANCHE

-Our first day together will start early in the morning.
-After breakfast, we’ll depart from the hotel and head through the Mont Blanc tunnel to Courmayeur on the Italian side of the mountain.
-From there, we’ll take the Skyway cable to Punta Helbronner, right on the edge of the glacier.
-This is a spectacular destination in itself, attracting tourists from all over Europe who come to get a closer look at the incredible Mont Blanc region.
-Upon arrival, we’ll descend an elevator into the mountain and walk through a tunnel to exit at the Torino Hut, our accommodation for the next two nights.
-We choose the Torino Hut because of its ease of access, high altitude acclimatization opportunities, and the multiple summits available directly from one mountain refuge.
-After checking in and having a quick bite, we’ll immediately start our training on the glacier.
-Training will consist of crampon techniques, the use of the ice axe, and how to manipulate climbing ropes.
-Dinner and overnight will be at the Torino Hut.
+Our first day together starts early.
+After breakfast, we depart the hotel and drive through the Mont Blanc tunnel to Courmayeur on the Italian side.
+From there, we take the Skyway cable car to Punta Helbronner, perched at the edge of the glacier.
+This stunning destination draws visitors from across Europe to experience the Mont Blanc region up close.
+Upon arrival, we descend by elevator and walk through a tunnel to reach the Torino Hut, our base for the next two nights.
+We choose the Torino Hut for its high altitude, easy access, and multiple summit options from a single refuge.
+After checking in and grabbing a quick bite, we head straight to the glacier to begin training.
+The session includes crampon techniques, using an ice axe, and rope skills for glacier travel.
+Dinner and overnight will be at the Torino Hut, where we rest and prepare for the exciting climbs ahead.

 DAY 3: GLACIERS & SUMMITS